marksoulier/ZOMBY_arduino/README.md

 Below is some code we used to test the ZOMBY and the RoboClaw library.
 We based it off of the SimplePWM example.

+Zomby is able to run both with radio controller and by ros2

+Zomby rasberrypi

+username:Zomby
+ip-address on robotics_lab_2.4 is: 192.168.1.4
+password: usurobotics

+to connect on seperate computer use the following command in the terminal: ssh zomby@192.168.1.4

+To run iniate ros2
+run: ros2 run zomby_robot